Tastings are held throughout the day and include an engraved Boordy wineglass.

 $5 Traditional Tasting - includes an engraved Boordy wineglass with six samples ranging through Boordy's Landmark Series, Icons of Maryland, and Just For Fun wines.
 Click here for descriptions of all Boordy wines.

-$15 Landmark Tasting - includes nine samples focusing on Boordy's Landmark Series, with an emphasis on Reserve wines.
+$15 Landmark Tasting - includes eight samples focusing on Boordy's Landmark Series, with an emphasis on Reserve wines.